The early signs of cervical cancer: what to look out for

 You can reduce your risk of cervical cancer by:

-- having regular cervical screening (smear tests) from age 25
+- having regular cervical screening from age 25

 - seeing your GP immediately if you have any of the symptoms listed above

-- having the human papillomavirus (HPV) vaccination when you're 12 to 13 years old - The vaccine is offered at this age as it's most effective when your cervix hasn't been exposed to HPV infection through sexual contact
+- having the HPV vaccination when you're 12 to 13 years old - the vaccine is offered at this age as it's most effective when your cervix hasn't been exposed to HPV infection through sexual contact

 - reducing the number of sexual partners you have